Strong positional game: The clique game

 According to Ramsey's theorem, there exists some number R(n,n) such that, for every N > R(n,n), in every two-coloring of the complete graph on {1,...,N}, one of the colors must contain a clique of size n.

 Therefore, by the above corollary, when N > R(n,n), First always has a winning strategy.

 Multi-dimensional tic-tac-toe

-Consider the game of tic-tac-toe played in an d-dimensional cube of length n.
+Consider the game of tic-tac-toe played in a d-dimensional cube of length n.
 By the Hales–Jewett theorem, when d is large enough (as a function of n), every 2-coloring of the cube-cells contains a monochromatic geometric line.

 Therefore, by the above corollary, First always has a winning strategy.

 Open questions

 Besides these existential results, there are few constructive results related to strong-positional games.
 For example, while it is known that the first player has a winning strategy in a sufficiently large clique game, no specific winning strategy is currently known.